-If your home will be vacant during cold periods, think about draining the water pipes.
+If your home will be vacant during cold periods, think about drain the water pipes.

-Make sure that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are operating properly.
+Verify that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are operating properly.

 Make it a priority to change the air filter in your furnace every month.
-This will prevent the restriction of air flow which will could aggravate respiratory issues.
+This will prevent the restriction of airflow which will could aggravate respiratory issues.

-Add thick or thermal curtains to help hold warm air inside your home.
+Add thick or thermal curtains to help keep warm air inside your home.
 It’s easy to lose warm air to a window with a very thin curtain, and even easier to lose warm air to a window with no covering.

-Lay rugs on your hardwood and tile floors to help keep your home warmer when outdoor temperatures are cold.
+Put rugs on your hardwood and tile floors to help keep your home warmer when outdoor temperatures are cold.

-Make sure your furnace has been tuned up by an HVAC technician and is equipped to perform at maximum efficiency during the cold months ahead.
+Make sure your furnace has been tuned up by an HVAC technician and is ready to perform at maximum efficiency during the cold months ahead.
 Additionally, a professional safety check of your heating system will ensure that there are no leaks or carbon monoxide issues.

 Don’t try to use the oven, a grill, or a camp stove to heat your home.
-Utilizing unreliable heating methods can cause a fire or create dangerous levels of carbon monoxide.
+Utilizing unreliable heating methods can cause a fire or produce dangerous levels of carbon monoxide.

-Whether you need a furnace tune-up, a safety inspection or a complete home comfort analysis, Service Experts is prepared to help as you winterize your home.
+Whether you need a furnace tune-up, a safety inspection or a complete home comfort analysis, Stallion Heating and Air Conditioning is prepared to help as you winterize your home.
 Trust the Experts to give you the peace of mind that your family will be safe and warm throughout the winter season.

 Central heating and cooling systems have revolutionized home comfort and made it possible to stay completely comfortable in any season or climate.
 However, while centralized systems are a handy way to manage the temperature, they occasionally fall short when it comes to evenly distributing heated...
 Continue reading